devAlq/DP-project/README.md

 The purpose of this project is to validate your knowledge of Dynamic Programming algorithms.

 ## Problem
-A farmer has a land, each day he plant double the number of trees he planted the day before.
+A farmer has a land.
+Each day, he plants double the number of trees he planted the day before.

 Create a function that takes in the number of days and the number of trees the farmer can plant and returns the total number of trees the farmer can plant in the given number of days.

-If the number of days is 2, and we have 10 trees, the farmer will plant 20 trees on the first day and 40 trees on the second day.
-The total number of trees planted will be 60.
+If the number of days is 3, and the farmer can start by planting 10 trees on the first day, the farmer will plant 20 trees on the second day.
+And 40 trees on the third day.

 ## Implementation